wp-pro-club/worker/readme.txt

 ManageWP is also the creator of [ManageWP.org](https://managewp.org/ "WordPress news site"), community project capturing the pulse of the WordPress community.

 == Changelog ==

+= 4.2.1 =

+- Improvement: Multisite support has been heavily improved and implemented in Orion.

+= 4.2.0 =

+- Improvement: Now the sync process is faster and more reliable.
+- Improvement: Updating plugins/themes has also been enhanced.
+- Improvement: The plugin is now able to self recover deleted files without failing any requests before that.
+- Improvement: The incremental update feature has been improved.
+- Fix: Better PHP7 support.
+- Fix: The "nonce already used" error message is fixed in some cases where it was due to a plugin conflict.

 = 4.1.33 =